kamounation/owl.js-boiler-plate/README.md

 - The dev branch would contain test code running on this starter project to test the functionalities of the owl.js library it'self which would be created an hosted in the npm registry
 - This app's dev branch would see to implement a social media application so as to encourage the owl.js development to cover a wide vierity and support
 - As for now, the boiler plate only supports implementation with mongodb's mongoose client

+<strong>Do not clone this repo yet until this warning is no more because there are some packages that are not necessary , e.g: express, @ts/node e.t.c </strong>